PoundKey/Algorithms/Greedy Algorithm/README.md

 # Greedy Algorithm
 __Definition__: We consider an algorithm to be greedy if the algorithm builds a solution one step at a time, using a simple, local criterion.
 Graph algorithms such as _Djikstra’s shortest path algorithm_ or _Kruksal’s minimum spanning tree algorithm_ are considered to be greedy algorithms.

+## Design Greedy Algorithm
+__Things to think__:

+- __Step 1__:Think greedy!
+What attribute about the input of the problem that will make you greedy?
+	- e.g., In a beauty pageant, some people like beautiful faces, some people care about long legs, and some people... right :)?
+- __Step 2__: Being greedy!
+Choose the best regarding to the attribute among all selections, one by one.
+- __Step 3__: Moving on!
+Don't Regret, and don't look back.
+Your choices may not be everyone's preference, but it's definitely your favorite.

+---
 __Problem__: We are given a set of intervals I = i<sub>1</sub> , i<sub>2</sub>, ..., i<sub>n</sub> , each of which has a beginning and an ending time.
 We say that intervals i<sub>m</sub> and i<sub>n</sub> are compatible if i<sub>m</sub> ∩ in<sub>n</sub> = ∅, that is, no period of time in i<sub>m</sub>  and i<sub>n</sub> overlaps.

 ![Interval Scheduling](../Classic Problems Preview/img/inv.png)